computablelabs/compspec/TopLevelSpec.md

   - `Market.set_access_cost(listing)`: Callable by the owner of a listing to set price for accessing the listing.
   - `Market.get_access_cost(listing)`: Getter to view cost.

+#### MarketToken

+As with the `NetworkToken`, the `MarketToken` is denominated in "market wei".
+As with Ethereum, a "market wei" denominates 1/10^18 of a `MarketToken`.
+Using wei units throughout prevents rounding error propagation and keeps contracts simple.

 #### Listings  [v0.2]

 A market holds a set of `Listings`.
 Each listing corresponds to an element of the